MyrtIO/tinyadt/README.md

-# TinyADT
+# StaticADT

 Advanced data types for micro-controllers.
+It uses statically allocated memory to store data.